thorek/gama/libs/doc/domain-configuration.md

   notIn: [CarBrand]
 }

-input CarCreateInput {
+''' the input type for the create mutation for Car ''' input CarCreateInput {
   brand: CarBrand
   mileage: Int
   color: String
 }

-input CarFilter {
+''' filter type on all attributes of the Car type that is used in the cars types query ''' input CarFilter {
   id: ID
   brand: CarBrandFilter